 Lots of home improvements require planning consent, sometimes even a fence will need it.
 If you are buying a property or considering improvements to an existing one, make sure all necessary planning consents and building control sign off is in place.

 This is becoming more and more of an issue with insurers.
-A property you have or are considering may be considered at risk of planning, even if you cannot see how!
+A property you have or are considering may be considered at risk of flooding, even if you cannot see how!
 Always check with the local authority who keep a register of “at risk” properties and run the post code past a few insurers.
 They will quickly tell you if the property has been black listed.
 This issue can be researched quite easily on the internet now.

 All important kerb appeal!

 This is so important, both for sale and let.
 Always keep the frontage tidy and looking fresh.
 If this means a fresh lick of paint then so be it but it may be as simple as a few plant pots.